tudelft3d/website/education/msctopics/index.md

 You learned in GEO1015 how to create a Delaunay TIN, and for massive ones the theory about [streaming geometries](https://www.cs.unc.edu/~isenburg/papers/ilss-scdt-06.pdf) was explained.

-The aim of this project is to extend the work already done ([sst](https://github.com/hugoledoux/sst/) + one ongoing MSc thesis about simplification) and do *something* with all those points.
+The aim of this project is to extend the work already done ([sst](https://github.com/hugoledoux/sst/) + one [MSc thesis about simplification](http://resolver.tudelft.nl/uuid:e7df1d5a-8819-40aa-a3d1-1f6d50b8a39e)) and to add new operators useful for practitioners.
 Exactly what I am not sure yet, but if you like the challenge of dealing with several billions of points, then we can find a good topic.
-Isolines extraction, or gridding, or improving the code and scale to the whole of the Netherlands are potential examples.
+The main ones are creating grids with interpolation and isolines extraction.

 *Contact:* [Hugo Ledoux](https://3d.bk.tudelft.nl/hledoux)